 .
 Thus no modifications are needed for existing gym-compatible policies.
 The results will be shown on the public leaderboard.

-Thanks to our sponsors at Unitree and Fourier: 🥇 First Prize ($1000) 🥈 Second Prize ($500) 🥉 Third Prize ($300)
+Thanks to our sponsors at Unitree and Fourier: đ„ First Prize ($1000) đ„ Second Prize ($500) đ„ Third Prize ($300)

 Your policy must process standardized observations and output specific control signals.

-Detailed observation specifications will be provided in our challenge repo.
+Where Nj is equal to the specified robotâs number of degrees of freedom.
+Detailed observation specifications will be provided in our challenge repository.
 Stay tuned!

 Your policy must output: